 Everyone else in Mayan society was a farmer, yet farming in Central America did not look like farming elsewhere in the world.
 For one thing, there were no large grazing animals — no cows, goats or sheep — and for that reason there was no need to clear the jungle in order to provide for grassland.
 In addition there was no cereal — no wheat, barley or rice — which required extensive fields for their cultivation.
 Instead the Maya kept smaller animals, like guinea-pigs, and they cultivated corn, or maize.
 Indeed corn was not only the main staple of their diet, but also their god — the Corn God was a central figure in their religious pantheon — and corn was even regarded as the very stuff of which human beings themselves were made.
 In addition, the Maya grew beans, squashes and chili peppers which helped to give flavor to the rather bland corn diet.
 [Read more: Chocolate and chilies] To wash it all down they drank chocolate, the cocoa bean being native to Central America.
 All in all theirs was an abundant environment; the world was rich and the gods provided for their people, at least in a normal year.
 There is evidence that ordinary people too ate meat on a regular basis.

 In addition, the Mayas were businessmen who engaged in long distance trade across much of Central America and beyond.
 The kings and aristocracy imported gold objects from today’s Colombia and Panama, turquoise from New Mexico, and obsidian, a volcanic rock which resembles glass.
 In addition there was a flourishing trade in everyday goods, such as salt from Yucatán, across Mayan territory.
-The cities that became prominent, and were most successful in wars, were the ones who controlled access to the main trade routes.
+The cities that became prominent, and were most successful in wars, were the ones who controlled access to the main trading routes.